New data protection law in Oregon

 The OCPA grants consumers a number of rights that are now widely accepted, such as the right to confirmation of the

-data processing, access, rectification, erasure, portability of personal information, as well as the right to object to targeted advertising, data sales and significant profiling decisions.
-One interesting aspect of the OCPA, however, is the right of consumers to request a list of "specific third parties" to whom a business discloses personal information.
+Data processing, access, Correction, Deletionportability of personal data and the right to object to the targeted Advertisingto object to data sales and significant profiling decisions.
+One interesting aspect of the OCPA, however, is the right of consumers to request a list of "specific third parties" to whom a business may personal data discloses.
 This presents an operational challenge and is similar to the requirements set forth in recently enacted healthcare privacy laws in Washington State and Nevada.
-In addition, the OCPA is the first comprehensive privacy law to explicitly provide for the right to erasure of "derivative data".
+In addition, the OCPA is the first comprehensive privacy law to explicitly recognize the right to Deletion of "derived data".

 4. stricter obligations for data controllers

-The OCPA imposes a number of obligations on affected companies that are already familiar from other data protection laws, such as maintaining adequate data security, contractual requirements for processors, publishing privacy statements and obtaining consent for the processing of sensitive data.
+The OCPA specifies for affected companies a number of obligations that are already familiar from other data protection laws, such as maintaining adequate Data securitycontractual requirements for processors, publication of data protection declarations and obtaining consent for the processing of personal data.
+Processing sensitive data.
 However, the obligations in the OCPA are somewhat stricter than in comparable laws in other states.
-For example, data controllers must obtain explicit consent to profile data from young people aged 13 to 15 for significant decisions.
-In addition, the OCPA notes that design mechanisms intended to interfere with consumer choice may invalidate consumer consent under the Act.
+For example, data controllers must have an explicit Consent to profile data from youth ages 13 to 15 to make meaningful decisions.
+Additionally, the OCPA indicates that design mechanisms intended to interfere with consumer choice may invalidate consumer consent under the Act.
 Finally, the law requires that privacy impact assessments be retained for a period of five years.
 Only Colorado has established similar retention periods in its implementing regulations.

 5. data use and exchange for research purposes

-The OCPA contains exceptions to consumer rights and obligations for certain uses of personal information, such as internal operations that meet consumer expectations, complying with law enforcement investigative requests, and maintaining data security.
-However, unlike other privacy laws, there are no specific requirements in the OCPA for the use of data for research purposes.
-As long as the use of identifying data is in compliance with applicable law, companies are exempt from the consumer rights and obligations of the Act.
+The OCPA contains exceptions to consumer rights and obligations for certain uses of personal information, such as internal operations that meet consumer expectations, complying with law enforcement investigative requests, and maintaining the Data security.
+However, unlike other data protection laws, the OCPA has no specific requirements for the use of data for research purposes.
+As long as the use of identifying data is in accordance with applicable law, companies are exempt from the consumer rights and obligations of the law.

 Oregon's new privacy law presents changes and challenges for businesses.
 It is important that companies, especially those in Oregon or doing business in Oregon, carefully review the provisions of the OCPA and take appropriate steps to comply with the requirements of the law and ensure the protection of consumer data.